Managing AI privacy settings in Microsoft Edge

 Assessing data retention policies

-Start by treating retention as unknown until proven otherwise.
+Start by assuming retention is opaque until there is evidence otherwise.
 Microsoft has added Copilot Mode to Edge and allowed it to access browsing history with permission.
-Microsoft has not made full details public about where Copilot data is stored, how long it is retained, or whether it feeds model training.
-Treat those gaps as a risk.
+Microsoft has not made full details public about where Copilot data is stored, how long it is kept, or whether it is used for model training.
+Treat those gaps as risk.

 Practical checks:

 • Check Settings > Privacy in Edge for any new Copilot toggles.
-Look for permissions that reference history, searches or assistant data.
+Look for permissions that mention history, searches or assistant data.

-• Set clear local retention.
+• Set local retention rules.
 Turn on automatic clearing of browsing history, cookies and cached images for profiles that use Copilot.
 Use Profiles > Clear browsing data on exit.

 • Use separate profiles for sensitive work.
-Keep personal and sensitive browsing in different profiles to limit accidental exposure.
+Keep personal and sensitive browsing apart to reduce accidental exposure.

 Concrete examples: